-Every year the Western Wall welcomes tens of thousands of visitors from every corner of the world.
-Some come simply to pray, while others visit to view the wall’s well-preserved splendour, as well as the spectacular sight of hundreds of people dressed in their prayer shawls and reciting their prayers in unison.
+Every year the Western Wall in Jerusalem welcomes tens of thousands of visitors from every corner of the world.
+Some come simply to pray, while others visit to view the well-preserved splendour, as well as the spectacular sight of hundreds of people dressed in their prayer shawls and reciting their prayers in unison.

-The Western Wall, also known as the Wailing Wall and Ha Kotel Ha’ Ma’aravi in Hebrew, is situated in the heart of the Old City of Jerusalem and is regarded as one of the most important religious sites in the world for followers of Judaism.
+The Western Wall, also known as the Wailing Wall and Ha Kotel Ha’ Ma’aravi in Hebrew, is in the heart of the Old City of Jerusalem and is regarded as one of the most important religious sites in the world for followers of Judaism.

 The Western Wall became a shrine when Jews were forbidden from entering the Temple Mount, and although it has been under Jewish control since 1967, it is the centre of ongoing disputes between Jews and Muslims.